mostafama/AI-Tutor/README.md

 The application utilizes Remix as its main framework and typescript as its programming language.
 Remix is a framework built on top of the popular React library.
 It allows a project to keep its front end and back end in one place without switching languages.
 More specifically, the Remix Blues stack was used for an easier developing process.
 The stack integrates many popular tools, including tailwind, docker, prisma, fly.io, cypress, prettier, and ESLint.
 For the database, the project uses Prisma to run PostgreSQL.

+For the chatbot, the application used the OpenAI Assistants API, more information can be found here at https://platform.openai.com/docs/assistants/overview

+Inside the project app folder, all the backend logic is put inside the models folder; frontend pages can be found inside the routes folder.
+The styles folder contains .css style files that define the layout.

 # 7. Installation Details